-5 Local Resolution Procedure
+Local Resolution Procedure

-- 5.1 The Authority has adopted this Local Resolution Procedure in order to promote and maintain high standards of conduct amongst members.
+- 4.22 The Authority has adopted this Local Resolution Procedure in order to promote and maintain high standards of conduct amongst members.
 It is intended to assist in the swift resolution of issues, so as to avoid the unnecessary escalation of the situation which may damage personal relationships within the Authority and the Authority's reputation.
-This procedure is also intended to resolve matters on an informal basis, where this is appropriate. - 5.2 Complaints may be dealt with under this procedure as follows.
+This procedure is also intended to resolve matters on an informal basis, where this is appropriate. - 4.23 For informal resolution of a problem involving a member identified or reported to the Chair, Chief Executive or Monitoring Officer (where a formal complaint has not been made) the request will be passed on to the Chair and Vice-Chair (in the event they are not the original recipient).
+Confidential meetings will then be arranged between relevant parties with the Chair and Vice-Chair to engage in the process and seek a resolution to the issues raised.
+Any meetings may take place at the Authority's offices or other locations as is convenient.
+The process will be confidential and without prejudice to the parties involved to bring a formal complaint if the matter is not resolved.
+In the event that the matter is not resolved the content of the discussions shall not be referred to in any subsequent complaint.
+There is no power for any matter referred under the informal process to be subject to any sanction under the Code of Conduct.
+3. - 4.24 Complaints may be dealt with under this procedure as follows.
 Anyone who wishes to submit an allegation under this procedure should send the complaint (in the case of an officer following consultation with their Director) to the Monitoring Officer.
 Additionally, the Monitoring Officer may have referred a complaint to this procedure following consultation with an Independent Person.
 Following receipt of the complaint, or referral, the Monitoring Officer will act as follows: